Double Head-shaped Flask: Two Similar Youthful Faces

 Not on View

-Rim and upper part of neck free blown.
-Lower part of neck and body blown into a two-part mold of two vertical sections, probably open at the base (MCT IX).
-Mold seams concealed in hair at junction of heads.
-No mold seam on underside of base.
-Relief moderately crisp.
-No pontil mark.
+DescriptionThis flask, classified as glass, is made from medium thin material in transparent natural yellow-green glass; the exact color and fabric cannot be determined due to weathering.
+The rim and upper neck were free blown, while the lower neck and body were blown into a two-part mold of vertical sections, likely open at the base (MCT IX).
+Mold seams are concealed in the hair at the junction of the two heads; no seam appears on the underside of the base.
+Relief is moderately crisp, and there is no pontil mark.

 Published ReferencesStern, E. Marianne, Roman Mold-blown Glass: the First through Sixth Centuries, "L'Erma" di Bretschneider in Association with the Toledo Museum of Art, Rome, Italy, 1995, cat. no. 155, pp. 236-237.